If you just got your first parakeet or are researching in preparation of buying one, diet is one of the care aspects you’ll need to focus on.

 Some fruits not mentioned above that are still fine include:

 And more!
-Persimmons are the subject of some debate but the consensus appears to be that they are fine when fully ripe.
+Persimmons are the subject of some debate, though the consensus appears to be that they are fine when fully ripe.

 Fruits to avoid